whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

    data/reads/ERR417627_2.fastq.gz
 ```

+* You will also need the reference sequence, placed in `data/reference/Pf3D7_v3.fa.gz`.

-* Output a set of BAM files containing these reads aligned to the a reference sequence.
-The reads should be coordinate sorted, duplicates sohuld have been marked or removed, and the reads should be indexed.
+* The pipelines will output a set of BAM files containing these reads aligned to the a reference sequence.
+The reads should be coordinate sorted, duplicate read pairs should have been marked (or removed), and the reads should be indexed.
 My advice is to put results in a seperate subdirectory, so they will look something like this:

 ```
     results/aligned/QG0033-C.bam